 An entire nation who stayed at home during the circuit breaker is an unprecedented move.
 Relish this opportunity to work from home with your family members in close proximity and take advantage of this occasion to bond and enhance relationships with your children and spouse.
 Need some ideas on what to do at home with your kids?
 Read this post.

-If there is tension due to financial stress, marital problems or other issues, try to settle the issues as calmly as possible.
-Press the “pause” button and take a break from discussion if there is no immediate resolution and try communicating again at a later time.
+If there is tension due to financial stress, marital problems, or other issues, try to settle the issues as calmly as possible.
+Press the “pause” button and take a break from the discussion if there is no immediate resolution and try communicating again at a later time.

 6. Chill and Catch up on Hobbies

 Catch up on the books or movies you have been meaning to read or watch, but have not found the time due to work or family.
-Use the extra time from not travelling to do so.
-Don’t stress over housework or cooking as you can still “ta-bao” or pack food from hawker centres or have food delivered via GrabFood, Deliveroo or Food Panda.
+Use the extra time from not traveling to do so.
+Don’t stress over housework or cooking as you can still “ta-bao” or pack food from hawker centers or have food delivered via GrabFood, Deliveroo or Food Panda.

 7. Reflect on Your Priorities